Schedule Model Components

 Generate code from models with function-call and scheduled subsystems.

-- Create A Rate-Based Model
+- Create Rate-Based Model

-Set periodic rates for subsystems.
+Explicitly schedule rates for models and subsystems.

 - Test Rate-Based Model Simulation Using Function-Call Generators